turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 [dev-dependencies]
 near-sdk-sim = { git = "https://github.com/near/near-sdk-rs",  tag = "2.4.0" }
 ```
+- **NOTE**: to view the corresponding Rust docs, you will need to clone the above git projects and generate the Rust
+docs locally.

 ## Show Me the Design
 To keep the code clean we will first design the interfaces separate from the implementation.
 The contract API will be defined